mcd500/teep-device/docs/building_notee.md

-# Building TEEP-Device without having TEE installed
+# Build TEEP-Device without having TEE installed

 The building without TEE is prepared for debugging purposes during developing TEEP-Device itself.
 This method does not require any TEE hardware (TrustZone, SGX and etc) and TEE SDK (Keystone, OP_TEE and SGX SDK) installed in the local machine and it is meant to build and run on TEEP-Device on any x64 PC.